 Though not the most important Jewish religious holiday, Hanukkah is special to many families, often coinciding with the Christmas holidays in December.
 The eight-day festival signifies the Jewish revolt against the Greek-Syrian army in the second century BCE and the rededication of the Holy Temple in Jerusalem.
-As the story goes, the Temple’s menorah was lit in honor of the restoration of Jewish worship, and the one-day supply of oil miraculously managed to last for eight days until more oil could be produced.

 Across the world, the festival is observed by those religious as well as secular.
 Hanukkah is aptly known as the “festival of lights”, since the overarching meaning of Hanukkah is a celebration of the victory of light over darkness.
-Wherever you are in the world, here are some ways you can incorporate Hanukkah festivities into your chilly December.
+Wherever you are in the world, here are some ways you can incorporate Hanukkah festivities into your life this December.

 Head out and see whether your city has a public lighting ceremony!